TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ContextualMenu/Index.rst

    Both page tree context menu and list view context menu are generated and configured in the same way.

-Contextual menus exist in many places in the TYPO3 CMS backend.
+Contextual menus exist in many places in the `TYPO3 CMS`:pn: backend.
 Just try your luck clicking on any **icon** that you see.
 Chances are good that a contextual menu will appear, offering useful functions to execute.

 .. figure:: ../../../Images/ContextMenuTtContent.png